-2.2.
-Analysis
+2.2 Analysis

 The IRT analysis, which has the desirable property of accounting for measurement error and guessing, is performed using mirt package (Chalmers, 2012).
 In principle, item responses suspected to be riddled with guessing should account for this parameter by estimating a 3PL model.
-In the present study, the 2PL results are reported for both the race analysis and gender analysis because the 3PL produced large standard errors.
+In the present study, the 2PL results are reported for both the race analysis and gender analysis because the 3PL produced standard errors that were too large to be acceptable.
 A possible reason is that the guessing parameter is poorly estimated (Hambleton et al., 1991, p.
 112).
 Nonetheless, the results from the 3PL model are available in the supplementary file.

 The mirt program employs full-information maximum likelihood for estimating multiple group IRT models.
 The DIF procedure for purification, also called DIF screening, starts with a baseline model in which the latent means and latent variances are not constrained whereas the slopes and intercepts of all items are constrained to be equal across groups.
 From this baseline model, DIF statistics based on fit indices are computed by freeing (i.e., estimating) one item at a time while leaving other items as constrained across groups.
 To compare nested models, mirt reports the Chi-Squared test (χ^2), Akaike Information Criterion (AIC), Bayesian Information Criterion (BIC), Sample-Size Adjusted BIC (SABIC), Hannan-Quinn (HQ) Criterion, and the Benjamini-Hochberg (BH) p-value.
 The BH p-value adjusts for the false discovery rate (false positive) of a traditional p-value that is equal to the alpha level of significance.
 Because significance testing is still not informative enough, DIF effect size measure is provided.
 Unlike previous effect sizes designed for IRT, the Differential Response Functioning (DRF) statistics proposed by Chalmers (2022) has the advantage of accounting for the sampling variability of the item parameters across ability levels.
 Two DRF statistics are available: the signed DRF (sDRF), which reflects the group difference after accounting for the DIF cancellation due to crossing DIF, and the square root of the squared DRF (dDRF), which calculates the absolute value of the group difference in terms of deviation (instead of variance).
 Because these statistics are in the same metric as the expected scale scores, the interpretation of the DRF is straightforward.
-For instance, the sDRF value of +0.1
+For instance, the sDRF value of +0.1 (or -0.1) is interpreted as a 10 % higher probability of item response for the focal (or reference) group whereas the dDRF value of 0.1 is interpreted as a 10 % absolute difference in probability.